GitCoder052023/StreamNet/README.md

 The warning appears because we're using a self-signed certificate for local development.
 The connection is still encrypted and safe for local network use.

-## 🤖 Using ChatLLama

-ChatLLama provides an interactive AI chat experience using your local Ollama models:

-1. **Access ChatLLama:**
-   - Click on the ChatLLama icon in the sidebar.
-   - Or select "New AI Chat" from the conversations menu.

-2. **Select a Model:**
-   - Choose from available models in the dropdown.
-   - Different models offer various capabilities and response styles.

-3. **Chat Features:**
-   - **Stream Control:** Pause or stop generation with the control buttons.
-   - **Formatting:** Use markdown in your messages.
-AI responses support code blocks with syntax highlighting.
-   - **History:** Browse past conversations that are automatically named based on content.
-   - **Themes:** Switch between light and dark themes from the settings panel.

-4. **Best Practices:**
-   - Be clear and specific in your prompts for better results.
-   - For code assistance, specify the programming language.
-   - Use the search feature to find previous conversations on similar topics.

 ## 🛠️ Development

 ### Available Scripts